mliuv21/NatComm_Liu-et.al/README.md

 # Analysis Code for: ALK R1275Q mutation drives expansion of SCP-like cells during sympathoadrenal commitment and primes neuroblastoma initiation

-This repository contains the complete source code and computational pipelines used for the analysis presented in the manuscript by **Liu et al. (Nature Communications, 2024)**.
+This repository contains the complete source code and computational pipelines used for the analysis presented in the manuscript by **Liu et al.**.

 The analysis is divided into two main parts: 1. **Single-cell RNA-seq (scRNA-seq)**: Seurat-based analysis pipeline.
 2. **Bulk RNA-seq**: DESeq2-based differential expression analysis.